Frequently Asked Questions

 How big are your fields?

-We have 15 acres of Sunflowers, Dahlias, and Gladiolas on our farm with more than 3 kms of extra-wide grass pathways to explore.
+Each season we have 12-15 acres of sunflowers, dahlias, gladiolas, zinnias and cosmos on our farm to view along winding pathways.
 That is a whole lot of beautiful blooms to enjoy!

 Do you pick the flowers in your fields?

 We are back to offering U-pick Sunflowers this year!
-We have a special field just for this – please don’t pick or cut the flowers in our main fields.
-Another option is to head to our field-side Farm Shop to pick up your fresh cut Sunflowers!
+We have a special field just for this with three varieties!
+Please don’t pick or cut the flowers in our main fields.
+Another option is to head to our field-side Farm Shop to pick up your fresh-cut sunflowers!

 Are there kid-friendly activities at the festival?

-Kids will enjoy our flowers as much as our adult guests, how many different colours of Sunflowers can they spot, or how big do dinner plate Dahlias get to.
+Kids will enjoy our flowers as much as our adult guests, how many different colours of sunflowers can they spot, or how big dinner plate dahlias get.
 We also have giant lawn games and plenty of photo-ops, including seven swing sets, for everyone to enjoy!